- This topic has 2 replies, 1 voice, and was last updated 3 years, 2 months ago by

 * high byte of address = address >> 8

-If <STK_INSYNC> <STK_OK> is received, the programmer can then send <STK_PROG_PAGE> <Low byte of length> <High byte of length> <Dest type> <bytes of program of the specified length> <CRC_EOP>.
+** address starts from 0 - If <STK_INSYNC> <STK_OK> is received, the programmer can then send <STK_PROG_PAGE> <Low byte of length> <High byte of length> <Dest type> <bytes of program of the specified length> <CRC_EOP>.

-* The length specified the number of bytes of program binaries to be written in the flash memory. low byte of length = length & 0xFF high byte of length = length >> 8
+* The length specified the number of bytes of program binaries to be written in the flash memory.

-Check for reply.
+* The <Dest type> specified the location (eeprom [‘E’] or flash [default]) at which the program codes to be written. - Check for reply.
 If <STK_INSYNC> <STK_OK> is received, update the as address := address + (length / 2), then continue the loop from step 2 until all the program binaries are sent and written into the flash memory.

-* Since the address is a word pointer, so it is updated by half of the length (byte).
+* Since the address is a word pointer, so it is updated by half of the length (byte). - After sending all program binaries, the programmer then send <STK_LEAVE_PROGMODE> <CRC_EOP> for leaving programming mode.

 OTA Firmware Update on Arduino Uno through ESP8266

+Figure 1: Wiring of Arduino Uno with Espresso Lite V2.0 (ESP8266).
 The Arduino Uno is connected with a WiFi module to enable OTA firmware update.
 In this project, ESP8266 WiFi module is used.
 A simple ESP8266 library is developed to remotely interface with the connected Arduino Uno.
 This library enables the OTA firmware update functionality for the Arduino by implementing STK500 protocol (as explained above) for writing the compiled binaries to the Arduino.
 Besides, remote debug message logging is also enabled in this library.

 On the host machine, a graphical user interface (GUI) is also developed to aid the process of remotely interfacing with the connected Arduino.